 20-Year Mortgage Rates Are Cheaper

-As you can see, the interest rates aren’t much different, though the 20-year mortgage does price a little bit lower than the 30-year fixed.
+As you can see, 20-year fixed mortgage rates aren’t much different than 30-year fixed mortgage rates, though the 20-year mortgage does price a little bit lower than the 30-year fixed.
+That lower interest rate can save you even more over the shorter term of the 20-year loan.

-They’re definitely higher than rates on a 15-year fixed.
+They’re definitely going to be higher than rates on a 15-year fixed, but you should save money vs. the 30-year fixed.

-But the 20-year mortgage results in interest savings of nearly $60,000 over the life of the loan!
+But the 20-year fixed results in interest savings of nearly $60,000 over the life of the loan!
 This borrower would also own their home free and clear an entire decade earlier.

 Doesn’t 20 years sound a lot more reasonable than 30?
-You can actually see the light at the end of the tunnel.
+You can actually see the light at the end of the tunnel and pay off the mortgage before you turn gray.

 This shorter term can be pretty beneficial, especially if you plan to retire soon and anticipate being on a fixed income.

 The 20-year fixed is also a good alternative because you won’t break the bank making your mortgage payment each month.
-It’s a nice middle ground between 30 years and 15 years.
+It’s a nice middle ground between 30 years and 15 years, and illustrates the power of comparing mortgages across the whole spectrum.

 But again, the monthly payment will be higher than the 30-year payment, which could stretch you thin or limit what you can afford if you’re buying a home.